izza013/Codesoft/README.md

  Portfolio website is created using the concepts of html,css.
 It contains

-   - Header Section: A navidgation bar that contains home, about , skills , projects and contact.
+   - Header Section: A navigation bar that contains home, about , skills , projects and contact.
    - About Section: It contains a short discription of myself along with soft skills and expierences.
 It also includes  a link to download my resume in PDF format.
    - Skills Section: All my technical skills which includes web development, UI/UX design and SEO.
    - Projects Section: Showcase   my  projects along with short discriptions  and images.